KanerDev/EHMTracker/README.md

 ***Note that this application needs the EHMAssistant application, you cannot use the EHMTracker without the EHMAssistant for the moment.***

 ## User Guide
-First of all, the first use can be difficult because there are a few steps to do.
+First of all, it can look difficult at first because there are a few steps to do.
 However, once the steps are well understood, it becomes very simple.

 ### Steps to do in the EHM Assistant
 1. Start your game and open the EHMAssistant and click on "Load Game".